-Students will be allowed to repeat courses according to the following rules: Both the initial and the second grades will be recorded on the student's permanent academic record.
-Both grades will be included in the calculation of the GPA and in the determination of academic probation, suspension, dismissal, honors and graduation.
+Students will be allowed to repeat courses according to the following rules: Both the initial and the second grades will be recorded on the student's permanent academic record (transcript).
+Both grades will be included in the calculation of the student's cumulative GPA and in the determination of academic probation, suspension, dismissal, honors and graduation.
 Only the repeated course and not the initial credit hours count toward the number of hours needed for graduation.